sph-mn/sph-db-guile/readme.md

 (define relations (db-relation-read selection 100))
 ```

+selects all relations that match any id of every filter left/right/label-ids ("or"). the empty list matches nothing and leads to an empty result. false disables a filter and matches all for that property

 ``db-relation-read`` returns a list of vectors. the following accessor procedures for relation vectors are available

 * db-relation-left